Peter Boswell

 Following joint projects with Battelle, he joined Battelle-Geneva as the Section Manager, Process Engineering, responsible for designing and implementing advanced materials processing facilities for major international clients in Japan, the US and Europe.
 Multi-million dollar projects were based upon patented process technologies that were brought to the production scale following feasibility and prototype evaluation.
 The main application areas were net-shape processing technologies for electronic and magnetic materials, wear-resistant materials and medical and dental components.

 While with Battelle he co-authored several techno-economic reports for the European Commission and various national governments in Europe.
-The reports dealt with neodynium-iron permanent magnets, automotive emmission catalysts and high-temperature superconductors.
+The reports dealt with automotive emission catalysts and the newly discovered neodymium-iron permanent magnets and high-temperature superconductors.

 When EPS left Switzerland, he joined FIDIC in 1998 as General Manager in the federation's Secretariat in Lausanne, Switzerland, before it moved to Geneva in 2003.

-Dr Boswell's trains regularly for FIDIC on Environmental Management Systems, Project Sustainability Management, Project Procurement, Integrity Management, Quality Management, Integrated Performance Management, Business Development, Professional Services Agreements, and FIDIC Conditions of Contract, these topics being modules in the FIDIC training namuels for business practice, contracts and procurement.
-He conducted the trainer assessment programmes in China and East Africa in the FIDIC's pilot Accredited Consulting Engineer certification programme and was responsible for coordinating the programme's Assessment Examination.
+Dr Boswell trains regularly for FIDIC on Environmental Management Systems, Project Sustainability Management, Project Procurement, Quality Management, Business Development, Professional Services Agreements, and FIDIC Conditions of Contract, these topics being modules in the FIDIC training manuals for business practice, contracts and procurement.
+He conducted the trainer assessment programmes in China and East Africa for FIDIC's pilot Accredited Consulting Engineer certification programme and was responsible for coordinating the programme's Assessment Examination.
 He is a FIDIC Accredited Trainer for Quality Management and Environmental Management.
+These training modules are based on International Standards Organization (ISO) standards.

 Following his retirement from FIDIC in 2012, on behalf of the Usitatwi Network of service clubs for sustainable development, Dr Boswell has been active in setting up clubs in Switzerland and collaborating on Usitawi projects in East Africa.
 A major part of this work has been to re-establish cocoa estates and forest sanctuaries in Tanzania and to establish computer training centres in Zanzibar.

-Currently, most of this activity is now directed towards establishing resources in Tanzania to monitor forests using earth observation.
+Currently, most of this activity is directed towards establishing resources in Tanzania to monitor forests using earth observation.
 Open-source GIS and OpenStreetMap technologies are assessed and then transfered for use by relatively small organisations for local and project-scale assessments.
-A use case close to PeterBoswell.com's office is used to evaluate technologies.
+A use case close to PeterBoswell.com's office in the Jura Mountains, Switzerland, is used to evaluate technologies.

-He also remains an Associate with Bricad Associates, Switzerland, as a business development adviser, and with Vandagraf International, UK and Switzerland, that specialises in security solutions for labelling and packaging, especially in high-volume applications such as materials' circularity in the construction sector.
-Peter is a Global Infrastructure Basel (GIB) Associate.
+Peter also remains an Associate with Bricad Associates, Switzerland, as a business development adviser, and with Vandagraf International, UK and Switzerland, that specialises in security solutions for labelling and packaging, especially in high-volume applications such as materials' circularity in the construction sector.

-He is also currently mandated by Bricad Associates Sàrl to organise on behalf of EFCA the EFCA European Sector Review Survey 2022.
-The survey is published in the EFCA Sector Review.
+He is currently mandated by Bricad Associates Sàrl to organise on behalf of EFCA the EFCA European Sector Review Survey and to publish the results in the EFCA Sector Review ( 2022 edition - PDF; 2023 edition to be published in January 2024).

-Peter is English-speaking and speaks fluent French and Kiswahili.
-He lives in Kiambaa, Kenya, and in St. Cergue, close to Geneva, Switzerland, and the PeterBoswell.com office is located close-by.
+Peter is English-mother toongue and speaks fluent French and Kiswahili.
+He lives in St. Cergue, close to Geneva, Switzerland, and the PeterBoswell.com office is located close-by.